hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/080_Logging_and_Debugging.md

 config.getHazelcastConfig().setProperty( "hazelcast.logging.type", "log4j" );
 ```

-For more detail information about how to configure logging, please refer
+For more detailed information about how to configure logging, please refer
 to the [IMDG reference manual](http://docs.hazelcast.org/docs/3.9/manual/html-single/index.html#logging-configuration).

 ## Inspecting Output of Individual Stages